opentoonz/opentoonz_docs/source/cleaning-up_scanned_drawings.rst

 For colored lineart drawings, a set of parameters are available to calibrate the line recognition process, and to set which and how colors have to be detected in the drawings (see  :ref:`Defining Colors for the Color Line Processing <defining_colors_for_the_color_line_processing>`  ).

 For all the cleanup colors you can define a color to be assigned automatically to the lines after the processing, with no need to paint them.
-The two colors, the one used for the recognition and the one to be assigned after the recognition, are available in the bottom area of the Style Editor.
+The two colors, the one used for the recognition and the one to be assigned to the recognized lines, are available at the bottom area of the Style Editor pane.

 Different parameters are available for the black color, that usually defines the main outline in lineart drawings, and for the additional colors, that usually defines special outlines for areas such as shadows and highlights.

-The result of the process can be previewed both in the preview area available at the bottom of the Cleanup Settings window, and in the OpenToonz viewer (see  :ref:`Previewing the Cleanup Process <previewing_the_cleanup_process>`  ).
+The result of the process can be previewed in the OpenToonz main Viewer (see  :ref:`Previewing the Cleanup Process <previewing_the_cleanup_process>`  ).

 General parameters are the following:

 - Antialias can be set to Standard, None or Morphological.
 Use Standard to keep the antialias resulting from current camera and defined settings.
 Use None to remove the antialiasing from the processed line, so that the resulting line will be fully solid with no semi-transparent pixels smoothing its edges.
-Use Morphological to replace the standard antialias with the one obtained analyzing the image edges.
+Use Morphological to replace the standard antialias with the one obtained by analyzing the image edges.

-.. note:: If the Antialias is sets on None or Morphological, the Contrast parameter will not be effective.
+.. note:: If the Antialias is set to None or Morphological, the Contrast parameter will become desactivated.

 - Sharpness defines how sharp the processed lines will be.
 Higher values produce sharper, harder lines, and lower values create smoother lines.